You Can Get It

 "You Can Get It" is a song by German Eurodance project Maxx, released by Blow Up and Intercord in September 1994 as the third single from the project's debut album, To the Maxximum (1994).
-The song peaked at number 21 in the United Kingdom, number 19 on the UK Dance Singles Chart, and number 13 in Finland.
-On the Eurochart Hot 100 and the European Dance Radio Chart, "You Can Get It" reached number 31 and 18.
-The accompanying music video for the song was filmed at Heroes' Square and Hotel Gellért, a spa hotel located in Budapest, Hungary.
+In the United Kingdom, the song peaked at numbers 21 and 19 on the UK Singles Chart and the UK Dance Singles Chart, respectively.
+It was also a top-20 hit in Finland.
+On the Eurochart Hot 100 and the European Dance Radio Chart, "You Can Get It" reached numbers 31 and 18.
+The accompanying music video was directed by Basil Schlegel and produced by Sturm & Drang.
+It was filmed at Heroes' Square and Hotel Gellért, a spa hotel located in Budapest, Hungary.
+The video received "prime break out" rotation on MTV Europe in October 1994.

 Critical reception

 James Hamilton from Music Weeks RM Dance Update described "You Can Get It" as a "catchy girls chanted and ragga guy rapped thunderous almost jungle tempo though cheesy 145.7 bpm Euro pounder".
 Jordan Paramor from Smash Hits wrote, "It shouts 2 Unlimited, it screams techno, and it's bound to be a hot favourite down Club Cheese of a Saturday night."